-"On 7th day, with the exception of taking 19th of 9th mo. exercise on shore towards evening, we were employed on board through the day; yesterday (First Day,) remained on board all day with our own people, having no attraction to the shore.
-It was a season of selfabasedness and poverty, but however humiliating, I trust not altogether unprofitable, and one that I have found precede, and perhaps prepare for further service in the Great Master's time : for which the prayer of my heart is, that I may be ready, confiding in Him, whose power can raise up from utter weakness and make strong for His use.
-To-day sailed the American ship Wiscasset, Captain Macey.
-This vessel was supplied with tracts and the writings of Friends, viz.
+19th.
+"On Seventh-day, with the exception of taking exercise on shore towards evening, we were employed on board through the day; vesterday (First-day,) remained on board all day with our own people, having no attraction to the shore.
+It was a season of self-abasedness and poverty, but however humiliating.
+I trust not altogether unprofitable, and one that I have found to precede, and perhaps prepare for further service in the Great Master's time: for which the prayer of my heart is, that I may be ready, confiding in Him, whose power can raise up from utter weakness and make strong for His use.
+To-day sailed the American ship 'Wiscasset,' This vessel was supplied with tracts and the Captain Macev. writings of Friends, viz.
 John Woolman's Journal, Thomas Chalkley's Journal, Bates's Doctrines, Hugh Turford's Grounds, &c.
-This evening it seemed best to arrange to attend a native meeting at Matika, a few miles from hence; greatest part of this distance can be performed by boat.
-As John Thomas was not likely to be at liberty, John Hobbs kindly offered to supply his place as interpreter : but the situation of the neighbourhood is such, that the weather must be consulted in the first place.
+This evening it seemed best to arrange to attend a native meeting at Matika, a few miles from hence; the greater part of which distance can be performed by boat.
+As John Thomas was not likely to be at liberty, John Hobbs kindly offered to supply his place as interpreter; but the situation of the neighbourhood is such, that the weather must be consulted in the first place.